-At your first visit we’d like for you to undertake a physical health check with our nursing team.
+At your first visit, we’d like for you to undertake a physical health check with our nursing team.
 This will include taking your medical history and a sexual health screen (if it feels necessary and appropriate).
-We’d also like to take your blood pressure, measure your height and weight, and we’ll also take a set of blood tests.
+We’d also like to take your blood pressure, measure your height and weight and take a set of blood tests.
 These tests will look at your full blood count, hormone levels, and your kidney and liver function.
 We’ll also give you some information about hormone therapy to take away with you and read before your next visit.

 Our clinical team will have reviewed your blood results by the time you come in for your second visit (2-4 weeks later) and will have made a recommendation for a prescription.
 If you receive a diagnosis of Gender Dysphoria at your second appointment, you’ll have the option of starting hormone treatment on that day.
 This is also the case for people who have already received a diagnosis of Gender Dysphoria from an NHS-approved practitioner elsewhere.

 We understand that some people may wish to wait and/or access additional support before starting hormone therapy (if they choose to take hormones at all).
 We have a range of services designed to support our service users to make the best possible choices about their gender care (including peer support, clinical psychology and psychosexual therapy), and those decisions will always be led by you.

 We also ask that all service users who are interested in hormone therapy read the information from the Human Fertilisation & Embryology Authority about trans/non-binary people and fertility preservation here.